Plant-based Egg Fried Rice Recipe!

 Make sure to add soy sauce around the edge of the wok, not directly into the rice.
 This way, some part of soy sauce will burn and create a beautiful smoking flavor into your fried rice.

 Stir fry rice until every single grain of rice is coated evenly with soy sauce, about 1 to 2 minutes.

-Turn off the heat, stir in the scrambled tofu and remaining dark part of green onion.
-Transfer to a serving plate and garnish with sesame seeds and it’s done!
+Turn off the heat, stir in the scrambled tofu and the remaining dark part of green onion.
+Transfer to a serving plate and garnish with sesame seeds, and it’s done!

 - 4 tbsp cooking oil (I always use avocado oil), divided

 - 1 block (14 oz) of firm tofu, smashed